 Southbound traffic was rerouted to the Northbound lanes for nearly two hours, as the Milton State Police, Shamokin Dam Police Department, PP&L and the Continental Telephone company assisted with the move.

-Upon seeing the photos shared on facebook, locals recalled taking the day off school to watch the home be moved.
+Since I started sharing these photos annually, so many of you have mentioned taking the day off school to watch the house be moved.

 An Aerial View Of the Traffic Circle in February 1956, with a view of the Guyer Home.